Raja Yoga

 29 Mar 2023 HYN Himalayan Yoga Academy

 The term ‘Raja’ means the ‘Royal’ or ‘king’ or ‘chief’, and ‘yoga’ means the ‘union’ thus Raja yoga refers to the chief union.
-Raja Yoga is a state where a practitioner experience of being at its utmost or supreme state of being.
+It is a state where a practitioner experiences being at its utmost or supreme state of being.
 In the Shaiva Yogic text, Raja yoga is noted as a goal in which one experiences a calm state of natural peace and serenity.

 Later on, in the 19th century, Swami Vivekananda mentioned Raja Yoga as a fourth path of attainment of liberation.
 Four paths of liberation Karma yoga, Bhakti yoga, Jnana yoga, and Raja yoga in his book named raja yoga are suitable for four types of human personality active, the emotional, the philosophical, and the mystic respectively.